oudesnepelaar/led-news-ticker/README.md

 Even though the ESP8266 uses 3.3V logic level, the MAX device is still able to see the 3.3V as logical '1'.
 So there is no logc level converter necessary to make the connection between ESP8266 and the MAX.

-To use the MD Parola / MD MAX7219 Arduino IDE libraries, please be aware that these use the SPI pins of the dev board (SS, SCLK, MISO, MOSI) and can only be connected using these very specific pins(!).
+To use the MD Parola / MD MAX72XX Arduino IDE libraries, please be aware that these use the SPI pins of the dev board (SS, SCLK, MISO, MOSI) and can only be connected using these very specific pins(!).
 It can appear as if things are working correctly while they late ron stop functioning, when you use the wrong (arbitrary) GPIO pins.
 Refer to the pin-out diagram of the dev board to see which pins are SPI capable.

 Ferrie J Bank,
-Amsterdam 20 September 2020
+Amsterdam 25 October 2020

 https://github.com/oudesnepelaar